-Boxelder Bug Facts, Identification and Control
+Boxelder Bug Facts, Identification, and Control in New York, New Jersey, and Connecticut

 Family: Rhopalidae (scentless true bugs)